top of page

 Preload Hydration Technique

-Dana Eshelman, MS, RDN
+Dana Eshelman, MS, RDN, CSSD

 On average an endurance athlete loses over 500 mg of sodium per hour during races, which adds up over the course of training sessions and race days lasting more than 3 hours.
 I highly recommend preloading to those athletes that are salty sweaters or to those that are going to be out in hot, humid climates.